 16. Languages in Ireland:

-While we all know English is widely spoken in Ireland, with the famous Irish accent of course.
-But, Gaelic is also an official language, besides English, according to the constitution.
-So, while you’ll get by just fine with your English in Ireland, you might find that the names of many places and attractions are also written in Gaelic as well as English.
+While we all know English is widely spoken in Ireland, with the famous Irish accent.
+However, according to the constitution, Gaelic is also an official language besides English.
+So, while you’ll get by just fine with your English in Ireland, you might find that the names of many places and attractions are also written in Gaelic and English.

-I hope these tips answered as many questions about traveling to Ireland that you might have had, if you have any further questions about traveling to the Emerald Isle, drop us a comment.
+I hope these tips answered as many questions about travelling to Ireland as you might have had.
+Please comment if you have any further questions about travelling to the Emerald Isle.

 We’ll be over here enjoying the craic and waiting for you!